ArmoredColony/ARMORED-Toolkit/README.md

 ![Armored Toolkit Preferences](https://i.imgur.com/lCKhYiV.jpg)

 ## How to install?
-You can download as ZIP and install just like any other Blender Add-on, or you can git pull directly into your addons folder.
+You can download as ZIP and install just like any other Blender Add-on:

-Enable the "Armored Toolkit" add-on in your preferences and  select what resources you are interested in.
+Edit>Preferences>Add-ons>Install>Select the .zip file>Enable the Checkbox.

+...or you can git pull directly into your addons folder.

+Afterwards, you can enable any extra resources that interest you.
+NOTE: the scripts are always installed no matter what.

 ## I only care about X script, can I take it?
 Sure!